zoranbrbora33/SQL/readme.md

 I will add solutions to this branch as problems are finished.

-Note: I used PostgreSQL to solve the problems in the book.
+Note: I used PostgreSQL, pgAdmin 4 to solve the problems in the book.

 ## Table of Contents